What is Psychological Testing?

 How Much Does Testing Cost?

-Testing generally costs approximately $3,000-$4,000; however, we charge by the half hour ($150 per half hour).
+Testing generally costs approximately $4,000.
 This total is based on the amount of tests performed and the time it takes to administer, score, analyze, integrate and conceptualize the testing results.
 It also includes a very thorough evaluation report.
 We also have payment plans options that you can discuss with your examiner.

 What is the List of Tests Performed?